Tjapsoi/DSP-D2/README.md

 - `data/` – Contains ground truth data and annotations from our experiments.
   - `all_positives_with_tags_full.csv` – The ground truth dataset.
 - `models/` – Includes the models used in our experiments via Hugging Face.
+- `demo.py` – A demo script that simulates the annotation process